eitsupi/neo-r-polars/tests/testthat/_snaps/utils-parse-expr.md

-# clear error message when passing lists or vectors to dynamic dots
+# clear error message when passing lists with some Polars expr to dynamic dots

     Code
       dat$select(exprs)